SwabianCoder/ngx-toolset/CONTRIBUTING.md

 2. Follow the [styleguides](#styleguides)
 3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing.

-While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.
+While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests or other changes before your pull request can be ultimately accepted.

 ### Semantic Versioning